 Nonprofit Leadership Circles

-Nonprofit leaders, whose jobs in the best of times can be challenging, are especially stretched in these tough times.
-There has been a growing demand by nonprofit executives for opportunities to develop stronger ties with other leaders to establish a network of peers to confide in, depend on, support, and grow with.
+Nonprofit leaders, whose jobs can be challenging even in the best times, are especially stretched in these challenging times.
+There has been a growing demand by nonprofit executives for opportunities to develop stronger ties with other leaders and establish a network of peers to confide in, depend on, support, and grow with.
 The Helen Bader Institute for Nonprofit Management offers Wisconsin nonprofit leaders a unique coaching and learning network.

 The Nonprofit Leadership Circles program facilitates discussions, peer coaching, mentoring, support, resources, and relationships.
-This Program will give nonprofit leaders the extra support they need to address the challenging issues they face regularly.
+It will give nonprofit leaders the extra support they need to regularly address the challenging issues they face.

 Based on an internationally known process called Action Learning, each Nonprofit Leadership Circle comprises 6-10 nonprofit leaders committed to supporting one another.
 A trained and experienced facilitator helps participants identify goals and resolve individual challenges using the Circle.
 Discussions in the circles are confidential, supportive, and focused on learning and action.